 Pessimistic Presumptive Reports (PPRs)

 Pessimistic presumptive reports (PPRs) are a feature of Do Less goals, designed to ensure that you can't just walk away from your goal.
+They can be disabled if you don't find the feature useful, but it's worth reading about the rationale behind it before you do!

 What is a PPR?

-How do I avoid a PPR being added if I don't have data to add?
+But how do I avoid a PPR being added if I don't have data to add?

 If you haven't done any of the thing you're trying to avoid (go you!) then you just need to add a 0 to avoid a PPR being added.
 That 0 tells it that you have checked in for the goal on that day, and no PPR will be added.
 Whew!